ldklab/PRAT-old/README.md

   --tests     Run tests at compile time (necessary for better coverage results) --delete    Attempt to delete entire feature-specific files after analysis
 ```
 The `--extract` option is currently still in progress, but it generates a set of HTML files corresponding to the files and respective lines of code to remove for a given feature.
+Passing this feature will (attempt) to automatically open a browser with the table of applicable source files/artifacts.